AntiEXE/linux-shell/Readme.md

 # ACM-SH Linux Shell

-Simple Linux shell written in C adapted from workshop by ACM IIT Roorkee Chapter.
+Simple Linux shell written in C adapted from workshop by ACM IIT Roorkee Student Chapter.

 ### What Does It Do?